 Aurora to go public via US$13 billion merger with Mark Pincus, Reid Hoffman SPAC

-REUTERS -Self-driving startup Aurora said on Thursday it had agreed to merge with a Silicon Valley heavyweights Reid Hoffman and Mark Pincus-backed blank-check firm in a deal that gives the combined company a pro-forma market capitalization of US$13 billion.
+REUTERS -Self-driving technology startup Aurora will go public through a deal with a blank-check firm backed by Silicon Valley heavyweights Reid Hoffman and Mark Pincus, giving the combined company a pro-forma market capitalization of US$13 billion.

-The deal with Reinvent Technology Partners Y will include a private placement of US$1 billion from investors such as Baillie Gifford, Canada Pension Plan Investment Board, Index Ventures, Sequoia Capital, Uber Technologies Inc and Volvo Group.
+The deal with Reinvent Technology Partners Y will include a private placement of US$1 billion from investors such as Baillie Gifford, Canada Pension Plan Investment Board, Index Ventures, Sequoia Capital, Uber Technologies Inc and Volvo Group, Aurora said on Thursday.

+Investor interest in autonomous driving and associated technologies has seen an uptick in recent times, with more than half a dozen lidar sensor manufacturers going public through blank-check mergers since last year.

+"We believe Aurora will be the first to commercialize self-driving technology at scale for the U.S. trucking and passenger transportation markets," Mark Pincus, co-founder of Reinvent, said.

+Aurora expects to launch first in trucking, a US$700 billion market with attractive unit economics, in late 2023 and also expand into adjacent verticals including last-mile delivery and ride-hailing.

-Founded in 2017, Aurora is led by former heads of self-driving programs at Google, Uber Technologies Inc and Tesla Inc.
+Founded in 2017, the company is led by former heads of self-driving programs at Google, Uber Technologies Inc and Tesla Inc.

+In December, Aurora said it was acquiring Uber's self-driving unit Advanced Technologies Group (ATG) and announced a strategic partnership with the company to accelerate the development of its Aurora Driver platform.

 Reinvent, a special purpose acquisition company (SPAC) led by Zynga Inc co-founder Pincus and LinkedIn co-founder Hoffman, raised US$850 million through an initial public offering (IPO) in March.